Covariance spectrum of MAXI J1820+070: On the nature of the Comptonizing flow: Data Analysis and Results

 \subsubsection{Energy-dependent coherence}

-The derived PDS shows that both the magnitude and shape of the noise component change significantly with energy \citep{Yang2022}.
-To further examine the variability of the broadband noise, we first measure the intrinsic coherence \(\gamma^{2}\) as a function of energy \citep{Vaughan_1997, Uttley2014}, using the 2-10 keV band as the reference band.
+The derived PDS across soft and hard X-ray energies show that both the magnitude and shape of the noise component change significantly with energy \citep{Yang2022}.
+To further examine the energy dependence of the BBN variability, we first measure the intrinsic coherence \(\gamma^{2}\) as a function of energy \citep{Vaughan_1997, Uttley2014}, using the 2-10 keV band as the reference band.
 For each light curve across the 50 energy channels, we calculate the intrinsic coherence between it and the reference light curve on both long and short timescales, following the procedure outlined in \cite{Uttley2014}.
+For further details, please refer to the Appendix.

 The coherence function quantifies the degree of linear correlation between two light curves within a specified frequency range \citep{Vaughan_1997, Uttley2014}.
 The intrinsic coherence as a function of energy, derived on both long and short timescales for the selected epochs, is shown in Figure \ref{coh}.
-It is found that the coherence changes with energy.
-On long timescales, as shown in the left panel of Figure \ref{coh}, the coherence remains stable around unity for energies between 2 and 10 keV, and begins to decline with energy in high-energy bands ($> 30$keV).
-This indicates that hard X-ray variability at energies above $\sim30$ keV is incoherent with soft X-ray variability in the 2-10 keV range.
+We find that the coherence changes with energy.
+On long timescales, as shown in the left panel of Figure \ref{coh}, the coherence remains stable around unity in the 2-10 keV range, as expected since this band is used as the reference.
+In the 10–30 keV range, the variability also remains coherent, indicating that the soft X-ray emission varies in a similar linear manner across these energies.
+Interestingly, the coherence begins to decline with energy in hard X-ray bands ($> 30$keV).
+This behavior suggests that the hard X-ray variability above $\sim30$ keV becomes increasingly incoherent with respect to the soft X-ray variability in the 2–10 keV band.
 On short timescales, a similar trend is exhibited, as illustrated in the right panel of Figure \ref{coh}.
 Note that the incoherence is also observed in other epochs of \emph{Insight}-HXMT data throughout the hard state on both long and short timescales.
-The evolution of intrinsic coherence with energy suggests at least two distinct variability components in the hard X-ray band.
-One component varies linearly with the soft band (2-10 keV) component, dominating at tens of keV, while the other varies \textit{\textbf{incoherently}} with the soft component, dominating at higher energies on both timescales.
+The evolution of intrinsic coherence with energy suggests the presence of at least two distinct variability components in the X-ray band.
+One component varies linearly with the soft band (2-10 keV) component, dominating at tens of keV, while the other varies \textit{incoherently} with the soft component, dominating at higher energies on both timescales.